simmonspark/transformer_based_GF/README.md

 transformer based QA friend project for my own..

 !!
 Due to problems with triangular matrix implementation, a multihead attention module was used in the decoder part.
+Of course, there is also multihead attention implemented by scratch, but it is only used in the encoder.

 ![image](https://github.com/user-attachments/assets/8054ded3-43d3-470f-8fd6-56ba88e8a832)